-NOTE: In Table 8.10.3.1-1, the configurations identify the conditions and criteria, when satisfied the AI/ML member can participate in the AI/ML operations initiated by VAL service(s).
+NOTE 1: In Table 8.10.3.1-1, the configurations identify the conditions and criteria, when satisfied the AI/ML member can participate in the AI/ML operations initiated by VAL service(s).

-Editor's note: Whether ML model requirement, dataset requirement and other AI/ML capability are needed is FFS.
+NOTE 2: The additional AI/ML member participation configurations are to be specified in the normative phase if needed.